-Of the 279 bird species found in Palawan 27 are endemic to the Philippines.
-Notable species are the Palawan hornbill, Palawan peacock pheasant, Palawan scops owl, and the Palawan flycatcher.
+Of the 279 bird species found in Palawan, 27 are endemic to the Philippines.
+Notable species include the Palawan hornbill, Palawan peacock pheasant, Palawan scops owl, and Palawan flycatcher.

-The Palawan hornbill which is also known as Talusi in the Filipino language is a forest-dwelling bird that is about 80cm in length.
-Its plumage is predominantly black, has a white tail, dark green gloss on its upper parts, and a large creamy white beak with a casque that is typical to the members of the hornbill family.
+The Palawan hornbill, also known as Talusi in the Filipino language, is a forest-dwelling bird that measures about 80cm in length.
+Its plumage is predominantly black with a white tail, dark green gloss on its upper parts, and a large creamy white beak with a casque typical of the hornbill family.

 It serves as a bio-indicator due to its high sensitivity to environmental changes.
-At present, it is already classified as “vulnerable” and its numbers have already reduced by at least 20% in the last 10 years due to various factors such as habitat destruction, being hunted down for food, and live bird trade.
+It is currently classified as “vulnerable,” and its population has decreased by at least 20% in the last 10 years due to various factors such as habitat destruction, hunting for food, and the live bird trade.

 Palawan Peacock Pheasant

-Palawan peacock pheasant is a medium-sized bird that belongs to the family Phasianidae and reaches up to 50 centimeters long.
-It’s featured prominently in the culture of the indigenous people of Palawan.
+The Palawan peacock pheasant is a medium-sized bird belonging to the Phasianidae family, measuring up to 50cm in length.
+It is featured prominently in the culture of the indigenous people of Palawan.

-The adult males are the most beautiful to look at.
-It has an erectile crest and is highly iridescent electric blue-violet, metallic green-turquoise dorsal plumage.
-Its breast and ventral regions are black.
-Its metrics are wide, flat, and rigid; their terminal edges are squared.
+The adult males are the most beautiful, with an erectile crest and highly iridescent electric blue-violet, metallic green-turquoise dorsal plumage.
+Their breast and ventral regions are black, with wide, flat, and rigid metrics; their terminal edges are squared.

-Each tail plume and upper-tail covert is marked with highly iridescent, light reflective, ocelli.
+Each tail plume and upper-tail covert is marked with highly iridescent, light-reflective ocelli.
 The tail is erected and expanded laterally together with the bodies of the birds.
-The male also raises one wing and lower the other, laterally compressing the body during pair-bonding, courtship displays as well and may also be an antipredator adaptation.
+The male also raises one wing and lowers the other, laterally compressing the body during pair-bonding, courtship displays, and as an antipredator adaptation.

 The chicks are vivid ginger and cinnamon-hued with prominent yellow markings.
 Juveniles of both sexes in the first year closely resemble their mothers.

-Subadult males start to closely resemble their fathers on their second year but their mantles and wing coverts are marked with adumbrations analogous to the ocelli in the contour plumage of other peacock pheasant species.
+Subadult males start to closely resemble their fathers in their second year, but their mantles and wing coverts are marked with adumbrations analogous to the ocelli in the contour plumage of other peacock pheasant species.

-The male Palawan peacock pheasants excavate slight depressions in which it orients its body during postural display behaviors.
-The bird vibrates loudly through stridulation of retrace quills.
-This communicative signal is both audible and as a form of seismic communication.
-The Palawan peacock pheasants are strong fliers that could fly swift, direct, and sustained.
+The male Palawan peacock pheasants excavate slight depressions in which they orient their bodies during postural display behaviors.
+The bird vibrates loudly through the stridulation of retrice quills.
+This communicative signal is audible and is also a form of seismic communication.
+The Palawan peacock pheasants are strong fliers, capable of flying swiftly, directly, and for extended periods.

 Palawan Scops Owl

-The Palawan Scops Owl is a species of owl that is endemic to Palawan.
-There have been indicators that this species has a small population and occupies a small range which is both in decline owing to forest loss.
+The Palawan Scops Owl is an owl species endemic to Palawan.
+There are indications that this species has a small population and a limited range that is in decline due to forest loss.

-They are rare owls that occur naturally in Southwestern Philippines; specifically in the province of Palawan.
-And adjacent islands of Alabangin and Balabac, with an unconfirmed report from Calauit.
+These rare owls occur naturally in southwestern Philippines, specifically in the province of Palawan and adjacent islands of Alabangin and Balabac, with an unconfirmed report from Calauit.

 Populations of this species have been recorded in Kinalaykayan and Dicabaitot, Saint Paul’s Subterranean River National Park, Cleopatra’s Needle, Buenavista, Iwahig Penal Colony, vicinity of Puerto Princesa, Quezon, Singnapan at Kabasakan, Pinikpikan and Tining-luan, Tagusao, Mt.
 Matalingahan, and Tigwayan in Bataraza, all in the province of Palawan.

-They are believed to be sedentary and are mostly found in lowland forests but are also believed to be able to adapt to human-modified habitats as long as trees are present.
-They are relatively small in size – measuring about 19cm in length.
+They are believed to be sedentary and are mostly found in lowland forests but can adapt to human-modified habitats as long as trees are present.
+They are relatively small, measuring about 19cm in length.

-Their upper plumage is dark reddish brown with black wave patterns.
-The facial disk is light rufous and they have a pale collar on the back of the neck; dark below with buff spots.
-Their bill is hill-colored and the feet are greyish-yellow while their eyes’ irises are orange-brown.
+Their upper plumage is dark reddish-brown with black wave patterns.
+The facial disk is light rufous, and they have a pale collar on the back of the neck, dark below with buff spots.
+Their bill is hill-colored, and their feet are greyish-yellow, while their eyes’ irises are orange-brown.

-The Palawan flycatcher belongs to a species of birds from the Muscicapidae family.
-And is endemic to Palawan.
-Its natural habitat is subtropical or tropical moist lowland forests which are now threatened by habitat loss.
+The Palawan flycatcher belongs to the Muscicapidae family and is endemic to Palawan.
+Its natural habitat is subtropical or tropical moist lowland forests, which are now threatened by habitat loss.

-The Palawan flycatcher is 12 centimeters in length, and short-tailed.
-It has rufescent-brown head and upperparts, becoming bright chestnuts on its upper tail coverts and tail.
+The Palawan flycatcher is 12 centimeters in length and has a short tail.

+It has a rufescent-brown head and upperparts, becoming bright chestnut on its upper tail coverts and tail.

-It has greyish lores, its eyes appear large and dark and it has place orange throat that grades into brighter orange as it goes down to its breast while its lower breast and its belly is white in color.
+It has greyish lores, and its eyes appear large and dark, with a pale orange throat that grades into brighter orange as it goes down to its breast, while its lower breast and belly are white.

 Terrestrial Mammals of Palawan

-There are nearly 60 terrestrial mammal species recorded in Palawan, 33% of which is endemic to the Philippines.
-Some of these species are the Palawan bearcat, Palawan leopard cat, and Palawan flying squirrel.
+There are almost 60 species of terrestrial mammals recorded in Palawan, 33% of which are endemic to the Philippines.
+Among these species are the Palawan bearcat, Palawan leopard cat, and Palawan flying squirrel.

-The Palawan bearcat, also known as Palawan Binturong is a subspecies of the binturong which is endemic to Palawan.
+The Palawan bearcat, also known as the Palawan binturong, is a subspecies of binturong that is endemic to Palawan.

-The Palawan bearcat can grow to as much as 1.4 meters with its distinguishing characteristic of having ears that are lined with white fur and long white whiskers that can be as long as the length of its head.
-They are generally docile when handled although they have sharp claws and teeth that can easily rip through flesh.
+The Palawan bearcat can grow up to 1.4 meters in length and is characterized by ears lined with white fur and long white whiskers that can be as long as the length of its head.
+Although generally docile when handled, they have sharp claws and teeth that can easily tear through flesh.

 Palawan Leopard Cat

-The Palawan leopard cat is a small wild cat that is native to South and East Asia but is now threatened by habitat loss.
-Leopard cat subspecies differ widely in fur color, tail length, skull shape and in size of carnassials.
+The Palawan leopard cat is a small wild cat native to South and East Asia that is now threatened by habitat loss.
+Leopard cat subspecies differ widely in fur color, tail length, skull shape, and size of carnassials.

 Palawan Flying Squirrel

-They are found in various areas in the southern regions of Palawan due to the numerous coconut trees where they usually jump around to gather food.
+Palawan flying squirrels are found in various areas in the southern regions of Palawan, attracted by the numerous coconut trees where they jump around to gather food.

 Palawan Monitor Lizard

-Palawan is home to various kinds of butterflies but one species of butterfly have garnered fame due to its rarity and uniqueness.
+Palawan is home to a variety of butterfly species, but one in particular has gained fame due to its rarity and uniqueness.

-The forests of Cleopatra’s Needle are home to one of the largest butterflies in the world which is the Palawan birdwing – having a 20 centimeters wingspan.
+The forests of Cleopatra’s Needle are home to one of the largest butterflies in the world, the Palawan birdwing, which has a wingspan of 20 centimeters.

-The Palawan birdwing or the Tringle birdwing as known by many is endemic to Palawan.
-It is one of only two species in its genus.
+The Palawan birdwing, also known as the Tringle birdwing, is endemic to Palawan and is one of only two species in its genus.
 The male Palawan birdwing has narrower green bands on the hindwings.

-This species of butterfly may be observes flying around in Palawan at any time of the year.
-This species, the majestic birdwing Trogonoptera trojana alone is worth going to see in Palawan!
+This species of butterfly can be observed flying around Palawan at any time of the year.
+The majestic birdwing Trogonoptera trojana alone is worth seeing in Palawan!